FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/t_st_LDAPSettings/c_st_LDAP_Active_Directory_configuration.md

     "title": "LDAP and Active Directory configuration",
     "linkTitle": "LDAP and Active Directory configuration",
     "weight": "430"
-}If you use LDAP with Active Directory, you must consider the following requirements for the LDAP server configuration in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>:
+}If you use LDAP with Active Directory, you must consider the following requirements for the LDAP server configuration in {{< SecureTransport/componentshortname  >}}:

 -   Under LDAP Searches:
     -   Specify a CN value in the **Base DN** field (for example, `cn=users`).
-The CN value is required for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> LDAP authentication to work, even though the OpenLDAP `ldapsearch` command generically does not require it when run from a command line interface.
+The CN value is required for {{< SecureTransport/componentshortname >}} LDAP authentication to work, even though the OpenLDAP `ldapsearch` command generically does not require it when run from a command line interface.
     -   Select **Common Name (cn)** or **SAM-Account-Name (sAMAccountName)** for the **Search Attribute**.
 Use the SAM-Account-Name parameter instead of the CN parameter to log in using the Windows domain login name.
 -   TLS is only supported in Windows Server 2003 Active Directory or later.
 -   Disable **Anonymous Binds**.